MunibaP/MatchingAnEmailRegexTutorial/Gist_Tutorial/matchingEmail_gist.md

 - `i (ignore case)`: Enabling this flag makes the regex case-insensitive, allowing it to match email addresses regardless of the letter case.

 - `m (Multi-line)`: This regex modifier alters the behavior of the `^` and `$` anchors.
-As we know, the `^` matches the start of a string and `$` matches the end of a string.
+As previously discussed, the `^` symbol matches the start of a string and `$` symbol matches the end of a string.
 However, when the `m` flag is used, these anchors also match the start and end of each line within a multi-line string.
-Hence, this allows more precise matching in multi-line contexts where each line needs to be considered independently.
+Hence, this allows more precise matching in multi-line context where each line needs to be considered independently.

 In summary, flags in regular expressions serve as modifiers, allowing developers to control various aspects such as case sensitivity, multiline matching, and global matching, thereby enhancing the flexibility and precision of pattern matching operations.

 ### Character Escapes

 Character escapes in regex allow special characters to be treated literally, ensuring precise matching in patterns.
-For instance, the backslash `\` before a metacharacter like `.`, `*`, or `?` indicates that it should be treated as a regular character.
+For instance, the backslash `\` before a metacharacters like `.`, `*`, or `?` indicates that it should be treated as a regular character.

 In our email address tutorial, the following character escapes are included:

 - `.`: Represents a literal dot character.
-Similarly, when combined with a backslash `\` such as `\.`, it ensures that the dot is treated as a literal characters insead of metacharacter.
+Similarly, when combined with a backslash `\` such as `\.`, it ensures that the dot is treated as a literal characters insead of a metacharacter.

 - `\`: It is used to treat metacharacters as literals in regex.
-Similarly, when combined with letters it represents any digits characters (0-9).
+Similarly, when combined with letters such as `\d` it represents any digits characters (0-9).

 In conclusion, character escapes in regular expressions, such as the backslash `\`, are essential for ensuring that certain characters are interpreted literally, rather than as metacharacters with special meaning.
 Therefore, they ensure accuracy and precision in regex pattern.